-NATIONAL LABORATORY EST. 1943 Safety/Non-Saf ety Software Determination Sof on, Categorization, and tware Risk Level (SRL (See Page 5 for Guidance Part t 1: Document the rationale supporting significant software. the reasonable pro bability that the software may be s safety software, or risk 1.1 Excluding personal productivity software that does not provide calculation output (e.g., e-mail software, presentation software), indicate whether the software is or will be used in connection with the design, analysis and/or operation of: a nuclear (including radiological) facility (Ref.
-LANL Nuclear Facility List, Conduct of Operations Resources Website), or an accelerator, live-firing range, biological hazard facility, high explosive facility, or moderate- or high- chemical hazard facility as determined using SBP111-1, Facility Hazard Categorization and Documentation; or ☐ LANL's Essential Functions as desc Provide supporting comments (as neces 2-006, LANL NA-LA Continuity of Opens eselection above). erations (COOP) Plan.
+NATIONAL LABORATORY EST. 1943 Safety/Non-Saf ety Software Determination Sof on, Categorization, and tware Risk Level (SRL (See Page 5 for Guidance Part t 1: Document the rationale supporting significant software. the reasonable pro bability that the software may be s safety software, or risk 1.1 Excluding personal productivity software indicate whether the software is or will be e used in connection with the design, analysis and/or ope ration of: an accelerator, live-firing range, bid logical hazard facility lear Facility List, Conduct of Operation, thigh explosive facility, or moderate Categorization and Documentation; o or high- chemical hazard ☐ LANL's Essential Functions as desc Provide supporting comments (as neces 2-006, LANL NA-LA Continuity of Opens eselection above). erations (COOP) Plan.
 Part 2: Document the software information for each software item or one form separate form may be used 2.1 Provide software name(s).
 Maintenance Connection and Maintenance Connection Express e software version(s).
 2.3 Indicate software owner (SO).
 Terrill Lemke (user) 2.4 Indicate SO organization.
 EPC-CP (user org.)
-Provide a description of the specific facilipoint(s) of application within the facility.
+Provide a description of the specific facility point(s) of application within the facility.
 I Directorate (FOD)-wide use.
-Add other d Maintenance Connection and Maintenance Storm Water Programs.
+Add other of Maintenance Connection and Maintenance Storm Water Programs.
 They are COTS in Compliance Team. nclude technical area escriptive information Connection Express a a (TA) and building number; or, site-v n as required. re software items used by EPC-CP and I vide or Facility Operating DESH personnel associated with 2.6 Indicate System, Structure or Componer nts (SSCs) controlled or affected by the software.
 Indicate NA if not applicable.
 2.6.1 Provide SSC name(s).
-N/A 2.6.2 .2 Provide functional requirement(s) of the software associated with the SSC.
-N/A 2.6.3 Provide reference document(s) describin N/A ng the SSC/software.
+N/A 2.6.2 Provide functional requirement(s) of the N/A software associated with the SSC.
+2.6.3 Provide reference document(s) describin N/A ng the SSC/software.
 Provi de supporting comments (as required).
-N/A 2.7 Indicate facility classification (SBP111-1), design, or analysis controlled or affected by the software.
+N/A 2.7 Indicate facility classification (SBP111-1 N/A), design, or analysis controlled or affected by the softwar e.
 Indicate NA if not applicable.
-N/A 2.7.1 Provide facility classification, design or a N/A nalysis name.
+2.7.1 Provide facility classification, design or a N/A nalysis name.
 2.7.2 Provide software functional requirement N/A (s) associated with th e facility classification, design or ana llysis.
-2.7.3 3 Provide reference document(s) describing the facility classification, design, or analysis.
-N/A Provid de supporting comments (as required).
+2.7.3 Provide reference document(s) describin N/A ng the facility classific cation, design, or analysis.
+Provid de supporting comments (as required).
 N/A